Smooth asymptotics for collapsing Calabi-Yau metrics: H older norms and interpolation inequalities

+This implies that if, in the standard definition of the $g$-H\"older seminorm, we only consider horizontal or vertical rather than arbitrary minimal $g$-geodesics, then these two seminorms are still comparable by a factor of $2$.
+Next, we can compare this new seminorm (horizontal or vertical minimal $g$-geodesics, $g$-parallel transport) to the one defined in \eqref{e:holderdef} exactly along the lines of \cite[Lemma 3.6]{HT2}, using also that the operator norm of $\P$ is uniformly controlled thanks to the discussion in Section \ref{s:tridiagonal}. \end{proof}

-\begin{rk} Clearly if in our original setup the metrics $g_{Y,z}$ are in fact independent of $z$, then the $\P$-transport, the H\"older seminorm in \eqref{e:holderdef} and the $\D$-derivatives are the same as the usual parallel transport, H\"older seminorm and covariant derivatives of the product metric $g$ in \eqref{mrn}.
+\begin{rk} (1) Clearly, if, in our original setup, the metrics $g_{Y,z}$ are in fact independent of $z$, then the $\P$-transport, the H\"older seminorm \eqref{e:holderdef} and the $\D$-derivatives are the same as the usual parallel transport, H\"older seminorm and covariant derivatives of the product metric $g$ in \eqref{mrn}.

-If on the other hand we pull back our setup via the diffeomorphisms $\Sigma_t$ in \eqref{gammat}, then the pulled back fiber metrics $g_{Y,e^{-\frac{t}{2}}\check{z}}$ converge locally smoothly to the fixed metric $g_{Y,0}$, and from this it follows easily (by looking at the ODE definining $\P$, as in \cite[Remark 3.7]{HT2}) that in the limit our H\"older seminorm becomes the standard one for the product metric $g$.
-This clearly remains true if the metric $g$ that measures distances and norm in \eqref{e:holderdef} is replaced by a family of product metrics $g_t$ that converge locally smoothly to $g$ in the limit. \end{rk}
+(2) If we pull back our setup by the diffeomorphisms $\Sigma_t$ in \eqref{gammat}, then the pulled-back fiber metrics $g_{Y,e^{-t/2}\check{z}}$ converge locally smoothly to the fixed metric $g_{Y,0}$.
+From this it follows easily \cite[Remark 3.7]{HT2} that our H\"older seminorm \eqref{e:holderdef} converges to the standard one for the product metric $g$ for any fixed $p$ in the pullback space and any fixed $R$.
+This also clearly remains true if the metric $g$ used in \eqref{e:holderdef} is replaced by a family of product metrics that converge locally smoothly to $g$. \end{rk}